 - Working under the influence of alcohol or drugs.

-- Failure to seek appropriate medical attention within a reasonable timeframe, potentially worsening the severity of the injury.
+- Failure to seek appropriate medical attention within a reasonable timeframe potentially worsens the severity of the injury.

 Legal advice on compensation and negligence

-If you have concerns regarding whether you qualify for compensation for a work injury, or whether you may have contributed to either the cause of the accident or the severity of the injury, it is advisable to speak to a solicitor.
+If you have concerns regarding whether you qualify for compensation for a work injury or may have contributed to either the cause of the accident or the severity of the injury, it is advisable to speak to a solicitor.

 Common workplace injuries